Hierarchies among genuine multipartite entangling capabilities of quantum gates: Unitary operators with Maximal multipartite entangling power and their Inputs

-Let us identify the unitary operators on eight-dimensional complex Hilbert space, \(\mathbb{C}^8\), denoted by \(U(8)\), which act on the states chosen from \(\mathbb{S}^2\) or \(\mathbb{S}^3\) such that the resulting states after maximization over the inputs reach the maximal value of GGM, i.e., \(0.5\).
-In other words, our aim is to find out whether there exist any biseparable (optimal) input, $|\psi^{2\text{-sep}}_{opt}\rangle$, for a fixed element of $U(8)$, again denoted by $U(8)$, so that
+Let us identify the unitary operators on eight-dimensional complex Hilbert space, \(\mathbb{C}^8\), denoted by \(U(8)\), which act on the states chosen from \(\mathbb{S}^2\) or \(\mathbb{S}^3\) such that the resulting states after maximization over the inputs reach the maximal value of GGM, i.e., \(0.5\)\footnote{\adi{The maximum GGM for \(N\)-qubit state is \(0.5\) since the squared Schmidt coefficient in the definition of GGM is in \([0.5, 1]\).}}.
+In other words, our aim is to find out whether there exists any biseparable (optimal) input, $|\psi^{2\text{-sep}}_{opt}\rangle_3$, for a fixed element of $U(8)$, again denoted by $U(8)$, so that

 and in the case of fully separable ones,